MidgeOnGithub/DnD-Stats-Gen/README.md

 After score generation, the program interacts with you to assign the rolled scores to a PC's abilities.
 Afterwards, a pretty-printed summary of the abilities will be shown.

 ##### Future Development Notes
 Assigned ability scores will eventually be affected by PC `race` chosen upon character creation.
-Support for 2 or more races may or may not be provided.
+Support for 2 or more races will likely not be provided.
 > `Human` PCs receive +1 for all abilities, `Dwarf` PCs get +2 for *Constitution* only, etc.

+Also, the "point buy" method described in the PHB will be implemented.

 ### Saving Work
 After a user completes their ability assignment, the program offers to write out a summary to a `.txt` file: if you accept, the program prompts you to name the file.
 > Note: the file will likely save to the current working directory, but depending on OS and other factors, may save to the program's "binary" directory.

 ### Note to DnD Players & DMs
 All features of the program are/will be based on the latest edition of "Dungeons and Dragons" and its *Wizards of the Coast* expansions.
 The `master` branch of this repo will not attempt to account for older editions nor include third-party expansions.
-If the program ever appears to have erroneously done so, please report discrepancies.
+If the program ever appears to have erroneously done so, or has failed to account for official content, please report discrepancies.